Avstar Aircraft of Washington, Inc.

 Final connections are made at tip, tip tank installed and secured.
 Aileron re-balanced as required and reinstalled.

 "Pump-On" indicator lights were added above newly installed transfer switches.
 Eventually, a left / right selectable fuel level gauge will replace the clock.
 Required placards installed.
+Aircraft was then fueled, leak and operational inspections performed.
 Return to service paperwork includes the form FAA-337 (including listing any variations to the STC'd product), weight and balance / equipment list entries, AFM / POH supplements installed, and the log book.